-If you are interested in disposing of your case through deferred disposition, you must request deferred disposition from the court either in person, by mail, or fax within 21 days from the date of offense.
+Those interested in disposing of a case through deferred disposition must request deferred disposition from the court either online, in person, by mail or via fax.

 The following are the standard eligibility requirements:

-Deferred disposition can only be approved after a plea of guilty or no contest is entered with the court.
-This plea can be entered on the deferred disposition affidavit that will be provided to you by the court.
+- Deferred disposition can only be approved after a plea of guilty or no contest is entered with the court.

-If the citation was issued on, or after, September 1, 2005 for a moving traffic violation, completion of a six hour defensive driving course IS REQUIRED IF YOU ARE UNDER 25 YEARS OF AGE ON THE DATE OF THE OFFENSE.
+- If the citation was issued on, or after, Sept.
+1, 2005 for a moving traffic violation, completion of a six-hour defensive driving course is required if under 25 years of age on the date of the offense.

+- Fax a printed copy to the Court at (972) 721-2383.
 Please note that if you request deferred disposition by fax, the court will not respond back to you by fax.
-Any correspondence or notices sent by the court will be by mail or e-mail.
+Any correspondence or notices sent by the court will be by mail or email.